Friday, September 25, 2009

 A Tale of Two Cities (1936)

 Being a huge fan of Charles Dickens, I have, of course, read A Tale of Two Cities.
 I've even taught it a couple of times in English literature classes.
-However, I had never seen this film adaptation before.
+However, I had never seen this particular film adaptation before.
 It was produced during that mid-1930s era of big-budget literary adaptations, many of them (like this one) produced by David O. Selznick.
 Naturally, taking a Dickens novel and trimming it down to about two hours of screen time means leaving out a lot of the action of the book, but this film's makers have managed to retain much of the spirit of the source material.
-It's an enjoyable version of Dickens' book on the different ways that London and Paris responded to the French Revolution although the movie spends much of its time in France rather than England.
+It's an enjoyable version of Dickens' book on the different ways that London and Paris responded to the French Revolution although the movie spends more of its time in France rather than England.
 That was, after all, where the more interesting action was taking place.

-The greatest character in the novel--in the dramatic sense--is, of course, Madame DeFarge.
-So cunning and manipulative is the character, and so filled with hatred for the indignities she and have family have suffered, that you expect an actress in the part to chew more than a little of the scenery.
+The greatest character in the novel—in the dramatic sense—is, of course, Madame DeFarge.
+So cunning and manipulative is the character, and so filled with hatred for the indignities she and her family have suffered, that you expect an actress in the part to chew more than a little of the scenery.
 The film makers cast the little-known stage actress Blanche Yurka in the role, and she is the most compelling aspect of the movie, in my opinion.
 Always thinking of how an action might benefit her, Yurka's Madame DeFarge gets to shine, in particular, during her courtroom testimony against Darnay.
 It's one of the few times she puts down her knitting, but Yurka makes the moment one of the most engrossing in the movie.
 She's meant to be the great villain of the movie, which she most certainly is, but you also understand just how much pain she has suffered.
 A lesser actress than Yurka might have faltered, but this performance is quite assured.

 I also have to mention the great Edna May Oliver.
 She plays Lucie's companion, Miss Pross.
 Oliver was like an earlier version of Thelma Ritter.
 You always knew you were in for a treat when she appeared on screen, which she did regularly in small supporting roles.
 The Academy had just created the categories for Best Supporting Actress and Actor in 1936, but sadly, its members did not select Oliver to be in the inaugural group.
 That's too bad because she deserves recognition at least for the scene in which she single-handedly takes care of Madame DeFarge.
+She also knows how to deliver a zinger for maximum effect.

-Throughout the film, the image of the guillotine keeps reappearing.
+Throughout the second half of the film, the image of the guillotine keeps reappearing.
 Many of the revolutionaries even take to wearing necklaces with small versions of the execution device.
 If you've read the novel, you know how prominently the guillotine figures in the climax of the narrative.
 The film is faithful to the novel's version of events, for the most part, allowing a sympathetic character to make an overwhelmingly generous sacrifice on behalf of a loved one.
 The way the climactic scene is shot, with its mix of shadows and light, is quite stunning, an almost perfect example of classical Hollywood cinematography.

 Interestingly, A Tale of Two Cities was actually released in 1935, but it was nominated for Best Picture of 1936.
 Maybe its December 25 release date made it eligible for the later year.
 I don't think the film would have won in 1935 either, a year that was filled with other literary adaptations like David Copperfield and Les Miserables and A Midsummer Night's Dream.
 The eventual winner for 1936 was The Great Ziegfeld, another big-budget film but with musical sequences (and released by the same studio, MGM).
 Adaptations of Dickens novels have been nominated several times for Best Picture over the years but have never won.
 Now they seem to be relegated to occasional BBC miniseries productions with airings on PBS.

-Oscar Nominations: Picture and Film Editing
+Oscar Nominations: Outstanding Production and Best Film Editing

 Thursday, September 3, 2009